 Back in 2011, before I started Travel Fashion Girl, I was a long term traveler and I was so tired of dragging around a large backpack.
 I really wanted the ability to pack all of my belongings into a smaller bag so I spent 2 years trying to figure out how to travel carryon only.

-Fast forward to 2017 and I was determined to improve my packing even further so I decided to create my own packing cubes and then I recreated the original video with my new cubes and expert packing skills!
+Fast forward to 2017 and I was determined to improve my packing even further so I decided to create my own packing cubes and then I recreated the original video with my new cubes and expert packing skills and came up with my 5 Days, 5 Ways to Pack series!

 Watch the new version of the video below!